Moussaka

 Storage and Reheating

 Store moussaka in an airtight container in the refrigerator for up to 5 days.
-Reheat on the center rack of an oven heated to 350°F for about 25 to 30 minutes.
+Reheat on the centre rack of an oven heated to 350°F for about 25 to 30 minutes.

 How to Freeze Moussaka